axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

   </p>

   <h3>Distribution Transparency</h3>
-  <p>We don’t think that RADICAL Distributions will work without complete transparency.
+  <p>We don’t think that <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Distributions will work without complete transparency.
 In theory, the allocator and recipient could block their identity or the number of RADs allocated, but that is fear speaking, limiting our options.
 We don’t think that anything less than full disclosure will work.
   </p>
   <p>Of course, you’ll have to figure out what works for you, but hiding any of this information is likely to turn out to be a failure.
   </p>